tsuereth/glog/content/post/2017/08/11_childoflight.md

 +++

-{{% game "Child of Light" %}}Child of Light{{% /game %}}'s story continued being obtuse, and obfuscated by unnecessary rhyming, for most of its running length.
+<game:Child of Light>'s story continued being obtuse, and obfuscated by unnecessary rhyming, for most of its running length.
 The ending moments worked well enough, but it really feels like this story could have been told a lot better than it was.

 It was the RPG gameplay that kept me coming back.
 And I wouldn't say that it was quite perfect, either; but it <i>worked</i>, and the ideas it presented (particularly around the timeline and interruptions) were uniquely compelling.